 Image in the public domain.

-Modern campaigning can get pretty dirty.
-But politicians today are only taking their cues from politicians in Ancient Athens.
+Modern campaigning can get pretty dirty, but politicians today are only taking their cues from politicians in ancient Athens.
 This public radio story describes how direct democracy was carried out in ancient Athens, a Greek city-state.
-Who was allowed to participate in Athenian politics?
-How did the people of Athens vote for and control their elected officials?
+Listen to learn who was allowed to participate in Athenian politics and how the people of Athens voted for and controled their elected officials.

-Story Length: 3:52
+Story Length: 4:04

-We owe a lot to Ancient Greek civilization.
-Everything from architecture to medicine to music, is based on Greek culture.
-This Public Radio Story describes the influence of ancient Greek culture, specifically in music, and how it has shaped what we know today.
+We owe a lot to the Ancient Greek civilization.
+Everything from architecture to medicine to music is based on Greek culture.
+This audio story describes the influence of ancient Greek culture, specifically in music, and how it has shaped what we know today.

 In ancient Greece, people were thrown out or ostracized from the city because they broke the rules.
 Anyone could get ostracized – kicked out of the city for 10 years – based on voting done by the citizens using broken pieces of pottery.
 This public radio story explores the nature of corruption and voter fraud in ancient Athens.

 The tradition of town meeting day has faded away in most states.
-This public radio story describes a Town Meeting in Starksboro, Vermont, and puts it in the context of the longstanding tradition of town meeting in New England, which began in the 1600s.
+This audio story describes a town meeting in Starksboro, Vermont, and a longstanding tradition of town meetings in New England beginning in the 1600s.
 While it can be difficult to give 100 people all the time they want to debate issues and air their opinions, let alone come to an agreement on them, town meeting remains a vitally important institution that its members value.
-This story looks at what makes it work.
+Listen to this story as it looks at what makes it work.